 After this, restart the computer and see if you can now access the drive.

-If you've tried the methods outlined above, but still have the problem with the drive, the last option is to take it in for repair.
-In most cases, you’ll have to options open to you.
+If you've tried the methods outlined above but still have a problem with the drive, the last option is to take it in for repair.
+In most cases, you’ll have options open to you.